Admin-7/Mr-Robot-techniques/Signing-git-commits-using-GPG-keys.md

 Repeat the above step for each independent identity you wish to create.
 For instance, if you have a distinct "professional" GitHub account separate from a "personal" or "activist" GitHub account, make a dedicated GPG key for each account. **Take care not to pollute one of your identities with artifacts from the other.** At worst, this will de-anonymize you.
 At best, it will offer an adversary additional information with which to correlate your behaviors across your various (no-longer-secret) identities.

-You can now sign sign commits with your newly generated key by invoking `git` with the `-S` or `--gpg-sign` option, passing your key ID as the value to the `-S` or `--gpg-sign` options.
+You can now sign commits with your newly generated key by invoking `git` with the `-S` or `--gpg-sign` option, passing your key ID as the value to the `-S` or `--gpg-sign` options.
 For example:

 ```sh
 git commit --gpg-sign=C42F2F04C42D489E23DD71CE07EFAA28AB94BC85